Point & Speak

 Point & Speak typed: Then we will be dead free.

-I said into the mic: …we’ve talked about taking a trip… possibly
+I said into the mic: …we’ve talked about taking a

-Jamaica, Florida or Hawaii.
+trip… possibly Jamaica, Florida or Hawaii.

 Point & Speak typed: …we’ve talked about taking a trip… possibly Jamaica, Florida or why he.

-I said into the mic: …empty tote boxes waiting to be filled with
+I said into the mic: …empty tote boxes waiting to be

 Point & Speak typed: …empty tote boxes waiting to be filled with organized of